tdwg/mineralogy/specification.md

 ## 2. Key Definitions

 Compound Specimen
-: Compound Specimen	A collection object comprised of one or more discernible parts, called constituent parts, unified by physical attachment.
-The object's identity is determined by its constituent parts, which are distinguished from one another within a specific context.
+: Compound Specimen	A collection object comprised of one or more discernible parts, called specimen parts, unified by physical attachment.
+The object's identity is determined by its specimen parts, which are distinguished from one another within a specific context.

-Constituent Part
+Specimen Part
 : Physically discernible and proximal parts of a compound specimen identified by a single determination based on physical and chemical exclusivity relative to the parent specimen.

 Compound Specimen Model
-: A conceptual data model in which a single physical object, a compound specimen, is composed of and defined by its constituent parts.
+: A conceptual data model in which a single physical object, a compound specimen, is composed of and defined by its specimen parts.

 Geologic Material
 : A material entity primarily (dominantly) having parts created by geologic processes, and can include minor parts that are not of geologic origin, such as organic material, and can be solid, fluid, or a mix